curegit/reversi-ai-dll/README.md

 #### `int choose_move(unsigned long long self, unsigned long long opponent)`

-Returns a move you should act.
+Returns a move that `self` player should act.

 This function is a wrapper of `full_search` and `heuristic_search`.
 It switches between them considering search time.